gin66/FastAccelStepper/README.md

 The module defines the global variable fas_queue.
 Do not use or redefine this variable.

-Using the high level interface with ramp up/down:
+Using the high level interface with ramp up/down as in [UsageExample.ino](https://github.com/gin66/FastAccelStepper/blob/master/examples/UsageExample/UsageExample.ino).

 ```
 #include "FastAccelStepper.h"